 It had cast iron legs that were shaped like lions.
 This remarkable table is one of the most sought after antique tables because of its lavish decoration and unique beauty.
-Here is an actual image of a restored Monarch table.

-St Bernard Mission
+The St. Bernard Mission

 Where to Find Vintage Brunswick Pool Tables

 If you're looking for a vintage Brunswick pool table, you may have to be patient.
 It might be awhile before you find one at your local antique shop since these tables have such a stellar reputation in the market that they're quickly sold and also take up a lot of floor space meaning that they're not always stored by in-person retailers.
 However, you can often find these tables in various states of restoration online.
 Unfortunately, with these online purchases, you'll need to be prepared to pay a hefty shipping cost, but it may be the only way for you to own one of the highest quality antique pool tables ever created.

 These are some online businesses that offer antique Brunswick tables for sale:

 - Billiard Restoration - Billiard Restoration carries and restores antique pool tables of all kinds.